Master your Mac with these 18 power tips

 Change screen magnification and text size

-MacOS can pack a lot onto a high-resolution screen.
+macOS can pack a lot onto a high-resolution screen.
 Perhaps that’s too much for your eyes, or maybe you want to squeeze in even more.
 Click Apple icon>System Preferences>Displays>Display>Scaled to select a denser or airier layout or enlarge the text size in apps.

 Customize notifications

-MacOS can overwhelm with desktop and lock screen banners and pop-ups.
+macOS can overwhelm with desktop and lock screen banners and pop-ups.
 Select which apps alert you, and how, by clicking Apple icon>System Preferences>Notifications.

 Enable Dark Mode or Night Shift